tipi-build/docs/docs/02-dependencies.rst

 requires
 ^^^^^^^^
-The requires is a way to adapt a non nxxm dependency which also has dependencies, there are no limits on the nesting you can use.
+The requires is a way to adapt a non tipi dependency which also has dependencies, there are no limits on the nesting you can use.

 It is also really useful to change a transitive dependency, for example if you prefer to use BoringSSL in place of OpenSSL for a libary which would depend on OpenSSL.